adonisjs/v5-docs/content/api/orm/base-model.md

 await user.refresh() // "select * from users where id = user.id"
 ```

+---

 ### $attributes
 The `$attributes` object is the key-value pair of model properties using the `@column` decorator.

-The object is maintain internally to distinguish between the model regular properties and its columns.
+The object is maintained internally to distinguish between the model regular properties and its columns.
 Consider the following example:

 ```ts
 class User extends Model {